 One of the main rules governing the preparation of a neighbourhood plan is that it must be in line with European regulations on strategic environmental assessment and habitat regulations which are retained under EU law.
-It must have regard for national planning policy and also be in general conformity with district-wide (i.e. Stratford-upon-Avon) planning policies.
+It must have regard for national planning policy and also be in general conformity with district-wide (i.e. Stratford-on-Avon) planning policies.
 This means that it cannot be prepared in isolation.
 It will need to take into account, and generally work with, the grain of the district wide and national policies unless there are good reasons for not doing so.

-The Neighbourhood Plan, once made, sits within the Stratford-upon-Avon Development Plan Documents which currently comprise the Stratford-upon-Avon Core Strategy (2016) Warwickshire County Council Minerals and Waste Local Plans and a collection of Supplementary Planning Documents.
+The Neighbourhood Plan, once made, sits within the Stratford-on-Avon Development Plan Documents which currently comprise the Stratford-on-Avon Core Strategy (2016) Warwickshire County Council Minerals and Waste Local Plans and a collection of Supplementary Planning Documents.

-Also important is the National Planning Policy Framework (NPPF) which was updated in July 2021 and is currently being reviewed.
+Also important is the National Planning Policy Framework (NPPF) which was updated in December 2023.
 This sets out the Government's planning policies for England and how these are expected to be applied.
 The NPPF requires the planning system (including Neighbourhood Plans) to encourage sustainable development and details three dimensions to that development: